 DuBose Litigation PC, a law firm in Dallas / Fort Worth, offers affordable business litigation.

 From that attorney I learned that a single lawyer can handle any size of lawsuit, even one that involved hundreds of thousands of documents.
 Indeed, since one lawyer should try the suit to keep the story coherent, it is most efficient if that lawyer is the one who is familiar with every aspect of the case.
 These days, I find that operating as a solo attorney in Dallas / Fort Worth allows me to be an affordable business litigation lawyer for many who couldn’t otherwise afford it.

 Corollary: If a Lawsuit is Too Big for One Lawyer, it is Not Triable

-If a case is truly too big for a single attorney to handle, then it is probably too big for a judge or jury to try.
-If there is so much to the case that a single skilled trial attorney cannot comprehend it, how can we expect a single judge or, much less, a collection of average folk on a jury to understand it?
+After years of experience as an attorney in Dallas / Fort Worth, you discover that if a case is truly too big for a single attorney to handle, then it is probably too big for a judge or jury to try.
+If there is so much to the case that a single skilled trial attorney cannot comprehend, how can we expect a single judge or, much less, a collection of average folk on a jury to understand it?